selkins13-TechnicalChallenges/practice-GH4D/README.md

 # GitHub for Developers

-- Class Date: THIS-DATE
+- Class Date: December 11 - 12, 2019
-- Facilitator: @TEACHER-HANDLE
+- Facilitator: @@selkins13

 ## Talk to Us!!

-If you have a question, or need assistance during class, **please create an issue and mention @TEACHER-HANDLE**.
+If you have a question, or need assistance during class, **please create an issue and mention @@selkins13**.

 ## Give Us Feedback